SadSlothXL/docs/src/content/docs/guides/cli-args.md

 ---
-title: Command line arguments
+title: IW4x command line arguments
 description: IW4x command line args and how to use them
-lastUpdated: 2025-07-03
+lastUpdated: 2025-07-08
 ---

 ## What are command line arguments